Searching ...

 Lively Doylestown is a hop-and-skip outside of Philadelphia.
 It was once home to James A. Michener, the Pulitzer Prize-winning author and historian who wrote “Tales of the South Pacific.”
 Locals know it for the Mercer Mile, a series of galleries and historic sites named after Doylestown’s most famous resident, Henry Chapman Mercer.
 They include the iconic Fonthill Museum, a European-inspired concrete castle that served as his home.

-Besides these historic cultural sites, the modern town has a dynamic food and arts scene that helped earn it accolades for having one of America’s “best small-town cultures.”
+Besides these cultural sites, the historic town has a dynamic food and arts scene that helped earn it accolades for having one of America’s “best small-town cultures.”
 Its many restaurants serve up locally-sourced ingredients from Bucks County farms.
-The 75-year-old County Theater shows classic films and arthouse flicks while the town fills the streets with live music during its annual Summer Music Series.
-Those are just the tip of the fun available in Doylestown.
+The 75-year-old County Theater shows classic films and arthouse flicks while the town fills the downtown streets with with live music during its annual Summer Music Series.
+Even more fun community events are available in Doylestown throughout the year.

-Day-trippers come for the bucolic Bucks County scenery and one-of-a-kind shopping.
+Day-trippers come for the bucolic Bucks County scenery and one-of-a-kind shopping experience.
 But locals know that Doylestown is an ideal place to call home.

 Milford